 The discovery of adrenal adenomas associated with hypercortisolism has increased over the last few years.
 It’s a common finding for patients with these adrenal adenomas to have autonomous cortisol secretion with lack of Cushingoid features, also referred to as less severe hypercortisolism when compared with classically described overt Cushing syndrome.* Although metabolic alterations and increased cardiovascular risk have been noted in patients who have autonomous cortisol secretion with lack of Cushingoid features, incidence of cardiovascular events and mortality in the long term have not been assessed.

-Patients whose post-DST cortisol levels increased were considered “worsened” and were 4 times more likely to have a cardiovascular event.
+Patients whose post-DST cortisol levels worsened were 4 times more likely to have a CV event.

-Even when clinical signs of classically described overt Cushing syndrome are not present, patients with adrenal adenomas and less severe hypercortisolism showed an increased risk of cardiovascular events and mortality.
+Even when clinical signs of classically described overt Cushing syndrome are not present, patients with adrenal adenomas and less severe hypercortisolism have an increased risk of CV events and mortality.